dotnet/aspnetcore/README.md

 2. Change directory to the folder of the sample you want to run
 3. Run ```kpm restore``` to restore the packages required by that sample.
 4. You should see a bunch of output as all the dependencies of the app are downloaded from MyGet.
-5. Run the sample using the appropriate K command:
+5. Run the sample using the appropriate `dnx` command:
-    - For the console app run  ```k run```.
+    - For the console app run  ```dnx . run```.
-    - For the web apps run ```k web``` on Windows or ```k kestrel``` on Mono.
+    - For the web apps run ```dnx . web``` on Windows or ```dnx . kestrel``` on Mono.
 6. You should see the output of the console app or a message that says the site is now started.
 7. You can navigate to the web apps in a browser by going to "http://localhost:5001" or "http://localhost:5004" if running on Mono.

 ### Switching to Core CLR

 By default when running ASP.NET 5 applications on the Windows platform you are running on the full .NET Framework.
-You can switch to use the new Cloud Optimized runtime, or Core CLR, using the KVM command.
+You can switch to use the new Cloud Optimized runtime, or Core CLR, using the DNVM command.

-1. Run ```kvm upgrade -runtime CoreCLR``` This command gets the latest Core CLR version of the k runtime and sets it as your default.
+1. Run ```dnvm upgrade -runtime CoreCLR``` This command gets the latest Core CLR version of the DNX and sets it as your default.
 The `-runtime CoreCLR` switch tells it to use Core CLR.
 You can use `-r CLR` to target desktop again.
-2. Run ```k web``` to run on WebListener.
+2. Run ```dnx . web``` to run on WebListener.
-3. The first line of your output should say "Loaded Module: klr.core45.dll" instead of "Loaded Module: klr.net45.dll"
+3. The first line of your output should say "Loaded Module: dnx.core45.dll" instead of "Loaded Module: dnx.net45.dll"
 4. The HelloWeb app should work the same as when running on the full desktop .NET Framework but now as a fully self-contained app with true side-by-side versioning support.

 **NOTE: There are many APIs from the .NET Framework that are not yet available when running on Core CLR.
 This set should get smaller and smaller as time goes on.**